joao-parana/todo-ts/readme.md

 # YUI TodoMVC Example

-> In Typescript file **todo.ts** we need to export only buildAndStart () and appInstance used respectively to create and launch the application / access after creation.
+> In Typescript file **todo.ts** - [see src](https://github.com/joao-parana/todo-ts/blob/master/ts/todo.ts) we need to export only buildAndStart () and appInstance used respectively to create and launch the application / access after creation.
 The application implementation is added to the NameSpace YUI3 by call YUI.add (...) method; and is available to be used by the called method YUI.use (...);
 > Note that the builders get the instance of YUI object provided by the script available at: "http://yui.yahooapis.com/3.16.0/build/yui/yui-min.js"

 ##### See the HTML file below